 You’ll see papers marked with a weight such as 90 lb, 140 lb, or 300 lb.

 Manufacturers measure watercolor paper by how much 500 sheets weigh.
 Paper with a heavier weight can hold more water.
+140-pound paper is the most commonly used.

 You won’t need to put much consideration into choosing a brush for watercolor pencils.
 A cheap brush will get the job done.